Transformative governance for food systems and biodiversity, 3 December

 Turning insights into action for transformative governance of agriculture, food systems and biodiversity

-Rotating panel discussion with track leaders and workshop organisers
+Rotating panel discussion with track leaders and participants from the parallel workshops

 Moderator: Christian Bugge Henriksen, University of Copenhagen and coordinator of the CLEVERFOOD project